 Therefore, opt for credit cards that present you with unlimited upgrading opportunities.

-FAQs About Best Credit Cards for Bad Credit Scores
+FAQs About Credit Card For Bad Credit Scores

 Several factors go into determining one’s credit score.
 Some of these factors — applying for a new credit card, for example — can temporarily affect a person’s score.
 More serious issues, such as bankruptcy or charge-offs, have even more lasting effects.